Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 But it is much more effective than them.

-The water of the aquarium evaporates and adds humidity around itself.
+The water of the aquarium evaporates and adds humidity around it.

 If you keep your Alocasia near the aquarium, it will also receive the required humidity.